progapandist/rubotnik/README.md

 say 'Welcome to the sample questionnaire!
 Are you ready?', quick_replies: replies
 ```

+There are two ways to catch user's selection of a quick reply later in the program: either by looking at next `@message`'s `.text` or by accessing its `.quick_reply` property that will contain a string you defined as a payload for a given reply. (**Note:** it's a convention to define *payload* in CAPITAL_CASE).
+See the example of that in `questionnaire.rb`.

 ---

 `text_message?` allows you to check if the message received from the user contains text (and isn't a GIF, a sticker or anything else).
 Useful for implementing sanity checks.